nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to or involving nanotechnology, especially in the context of pharmaceutical applications.

-### Expanded Definition and Usage\nNano-drug drug formulations are at the forefront of modern pharmaceutical development, particularly in the areas where conventional dosage forms are ineffective or insufficient.
+### Expanded Definition and Usage:
+Nano-drug drug formulations are at the forefront of modern pharmaceutical development, particularly in the areas where conventional dosage forms are ineffective or insufficient.
 These formulations are critical in the treatment of complex diseases such as cancer, where targeted and controlled drug delivery is crucial for maximizing therapeutic effects while minimizing systemic toxicity.
 Additionally, nano-drug formulations are being extensively researched for their potential in treating chronic diseases, enhancing vaccine delivery, and improving the outcomes of gene therapies.